Ever wondered what’s the quickest, most foolproof way to blow dry hair at home and get pro results?

 Don’t go in all guns blazing straight after you’ve washed your hair – if you have time, wait for a while and let it air dry.
 This will reduce the amount of heat exposure and save you some effort, too.
 Section your hair into two and, depending on how thick it is, leave it until it’s about 80% dry before picking up your hairdryer.

 7. Give your roots extra lift

-To stop your hair from falling flat and achieve that big, bouncy blow-dry you need to create height at the crown.
-Do this by keeping the brush as close to the roots as possible and following it with the hairdryer, pull the hair upwards.
+To stop your hair from falling flat and to achieve that big, bouncy blow dry, you need to create height at the crown.
+Do this by keeping the brush as close to the roots as possible and, following it with the hairdryer, pull the hair upwards.
 Make sure you use small sections and thoroughly dry every section from the roots to the ends.